How To Use Adjectives In A Sentence

 As mentioned earlier, there is a general order in which adjectives are typically placed before a noun.
 While not a strict rule, following the "Royal Order of Adjectives" can help your writing sound more natural and idiomatic.

 Remember the order: Quantity, Opinion, Size, Age, Shape, Color, Origin, Material, Purpose.
-For instance, you would usually say "a small blue car," not "a blue small car."
-While exceptions exist, adhering to this order will generally improve the flow and readability of your writing.
+Here's the thing — for instance, you would usually say "a small blue car," not "a blue small car. " While exceptions exist, adhering to this order will generally improve the flow and readability of your writing.

 5. Use Figurative Language:

 Adjectives can be used effectively in figurative language, such as similes and metaphors, to create vivid and memorable images.
-For example, instead of saying "The sky was blue," you could say "The sky was as blue as a robin's egg."
-This simile uses an adjective ("blue") to create a more striking and evocative image.
+But for example, instead of saying "The sky was blue," you could say "The sky was as blue as a robin's egg. " This simile uses an adjective ("blue") to create a more striking and evocative image.

 Experiment with different types of figurative language to add depth and texture to your writing.
 Metaphors, similes, and personification can all be enhanced by the skillful use of adjectives.